prof-rossetti/southernct-csc-443-201701/projects/personal-website/checkpoints/structure/checkpoint.md

 Expand the HTML structure of your website as desired to meet project expectations.
 If you have not yet planned and designed your website, instead you may practice by expanding the HTML structure of your website to resemble that of https://prof-rossetti.github.io/student-site/, but using your own content.

 Refer to http://www.w3schools.com/html/default.asp for HTML guidance.
+Include many of the HTML elements covered therein.
+Take your time to develop a baseline comfort with these elements.

-As you develop your website, use an iterative approach, focusing on small tasks one at a time,  and commit your changes after completing each.
+As you develop your website, use an iterative development approach.
+Focus on small tasks one at a time.
+Edit your HTML file(s), preview your changes, then commit your changes.
+Then repeat the process.

 Push your changes to the remote repository somewhat less frequently, at least once more before you are done.